-When it comes to buying food and household products, I can find items from home at the grocery store if I am willing to pay extra for American brands.
+When it comes to buying food and household products, I can find items from home at the grocery store if I am willing to pay extra for U.S. brands.
 But sometimes I will search forever for a brand that cannot be found anywhere on the island.
 So I’ve had to learn to let go.
-I’ve said goodbye to brand loyalty and all the logos and slogans from America and am experimenting with new brands from other countries.
+I’ve said goodbye to brand loyalty and many of the logos and slogans from home and am experimenting with new brands from other countries.
 They are considerably cheaper, and they have logos and slogans too, only I can’t understand any of it.
 I have no idea most of the time what I am buying because everything is in Dutch, but I trust the ingenuity of the Dutch people and am always pleasantly surprised with the high quality for such a low price.
 It helps that there are familiar characters from American products in disguise outside of America, like Mr. Clean who is called Mr. Proper in the Netherlands.

 One thing they all have in common is that the shelves are arbitrarily overstocked, teeming and towering with mismatched items.
 On the ground are boxes filled with cartons of eggs.
 On the bottom shelf above the eggs are cash rent receipts.
 The next shelf is overstocked with an assortment of Winnie the Poo pens and glitter glue.
-Above this are hundreds of Otis Spunkmeyer muffins and several large boxes of Splenda for sale in bulk.
-At the prized position of eye level product placement you will find baby food and Quaker oats.
-Just above your head there seems to be an endless supply of electric calculators.
+Above these are hundreds of Otis Spunkmeyer muffins and several large boxes of Splenda for sale in bulk.
+At the prized position of eye level product placement, you will find baby food and Quaker Oats.
+Just above your head, there seems to be an endless supply of electric calculators.
 Perched at the very top, painfully out of reach for the small boy who covets it, is an Enlighten firefighter kit of Chinese Legos.
 How does this stuff all go together?

-The roads easily lead you to the next unexpected place in Aruba because there are no street signs, or apparent zoning rules.
+The roads easily lead you to the next unexpected place in Aruba because there are no street signs or apparent zoning rules.
 The streets loop around in a haphazard fashion alongside never-ending homes and snack stands and pet stores and party supply shops and cigar factories and chicken fighting arenas.
 Then all of a sudden you will see a throwaway tower of automobiles stacked on top of one another.
-It’s easy to get lost and equally easy to stumble across some whimsical place that reminds you just how fantastically faraway you are from the right angles and grid pattern of urban planning.
+It’s easy to get lost and equally easy to stumble across some whimsical place that reminds you just how fantastically far away you are from the right angles and grid pattern of urban planning.
 We experimented with this one weekend after a trip to the Aloe Vera Factory.
 “Let’s do that thing where we just let the road take us wherever,” I suggested.
 Yes, that is a thing we do here.
 It’s a great way to spend a Saturday afternoon.
 Three hours later, we’d visited 10 random places we never knew existed before we began.